 Templates: Miro includes a product roadmap template as part of its wider platform.
 The template is customizable, and can be saved as a JPG or PDF, or presented on the board.

-Dependencies: Miro’s template allows you to visually map dependencies onto the roadmap.
+Dependencies: Miro’s template allows you to visually map dependencies on the roadmap.

 Enterprise solution: Miro offers an Enterprise solution for organizations with more than 50 members of staff, in need of enterprise-grade workflows, controls, integrations, and support.
 Custom prices are available on request.